Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes

 In section 5 we state the Main Theorems \ref{thm.main.1} and \ref{thm.main.3}, corresponding to somewhat more general versions of Theorem \ref{thm.intro.1} and \ref{thm.intro.3}, respectively, and we explain the strategy to prove them.
-Based on an important theorem by Hironaka (see \cite{H2} Theorem (1,B) and the following remark), it suffices to find a succession of permissible blowups for which locally the Hilbert-Samuel invariants decrease.
-Although this principle seems to be well-known, and might be obvious for surfaces, we could not find a suitable reference and have taken some effort to provide a precise statement and (short) proof of this fact in any dimension (see Corollaries \ref{cor.max-elim} and \ref{cor.Omax-elim}).
-The problem arising is that the lexicographically ordered set $\bNN$, and even the subset of Hilbert functions, does not have the property that every strictly decreasing sequence is finite, contrary to some claims in the literature.
-We resort to the fact that the corresponding statement holds for the set of Hilbert polynomials.
-This is proved in Theorem \ref{thm.ordHP}; previously this was only known for Hilbert polynomials of monomial ideals.
-After these preparations we define a canonical resolution sequence (proof of Theorem \ref{thm.4.3}).
-The proof of its finiteness is reduced to two key theorems, Theorem \ref{fu.thm0} and \ref{Thm2}, which exclude the possibility of certain infinite chains of blow-ups with near (or $\OB$-near) points.
+Based on an important theorem by Hironaka (see \cite{H2} Theorem (1,B) and the following remark), it suffices to find a succession of permissible blowups for which the Hilbert-Samuel invariants decrease.
+Although this principle seems to be well-known, and might be obvious for surfaces, we could not find a suitable reference and have provided a precise statement and (short) proof of this fact in any dimension (see Corollaries \ref{cor.max-elim} and \ref{cor.max-elim2} for the case without boundary, and Corollaries \ref{cor.Omax-elim} and \ref{cor.Omax-elim1} for the case with boundary).
+The problem arising is that the set of Hilbert functions is ordered by the total (or product) order ($H \leq H'$ iff $H(n) \leq H(n)$ for all $n$), and that with this order there are infinite decreasing sequences in the set $\bN^\bN$ of all functions $\nu: \bN \rightarrow \bN$.
+This is overcome by the fact that the subset of Hilbert functions of quotients of a fixed polynomial ring $k[x_1,\ldots,x_n]$ is a noetherian ordered set, see Theorem \ref{thm.ordHP}.
+After these preparations we define a canonical resolution sequence (see Remark \ref{rem.strategy} for the definition of so-called $\tnu$-eliminations, and Corollaries \ref{cor.max-elim} and \ref{cor.max-elim2} for the definition of the whole resolution sequence out of this).

+\medbreak We point out that in Remark \ref{rem.strategy}, we define these canonical resolution sequences, i.e., an explicit strategy for resolution of singularities for any dimension.
+It would be interesting to see if this strategy always works.

+\medbreak The proof of the finiteness of these resolution sequences for dimension two is reduced to two key theorems, Theorem \ref{fu.thm0} and \ref{Thm2}, which exclude the possibility of certain infinite chains of blow-ups with near (or $\OB$-near) points.
 The key theorems concern only isolated singularities and hence only the local ring of $X$ at a closed point $x$, and they hold for $X$ of arbitrary dimension, but with the condition that the `geometric' dimension of the directrix is $\leq 2$ (which holds for $\dim(X) = 2$).